Athlete Level Progression

-Dressing, undressing and state of partial undress (bare chests or leotards half on) during competitions and warm-up periods in the designated competition area, is judged as an unsportsmanlike gesture and will result, after warning and opportunity for corrective action, in the appropriate attire deduction (applied to the next exercise in that phase of the competition or, if none remaining, the last exercise within the phase).
+Dressing, undressing and state of partial undress (bare chests or leotards half on) during competitions, warm-up periods and post-competition in the designated competition area, is judged as an unsportsmanlike gesture and will result, after warning and opportunity for corrective action, in the appropriate attire deduction (applied to the next exercise in that phase of the competition or, if none remaining, the last exercise within the phase).
 If there is still no corrective action, the competitor will be disqualified for unsportsmanlike behaviour from the competition.

 All athletes must adhere to the GNSW Codes of Behaviour.
 Athletes participating in competitions and events of any kind must show respect to all judges, coaches and officials.
 Displays of poor temperament or unsportsmanlike behaviour either by word or gesture will result in technical deduction, or in extreme cases, disqualification and / or possible disciplinary action.
 Any athlete not abiding by these guidelines may be removed from the event, and not allowed to take part, or continue to take part in the event.

 Once the competition has commenced, athletes may not leave or communicate with any person off the competition floor without the approval of the floor manager.